airboxlab/react-native-espressif/README.md

 #### Android

-⚠ Due to a lack of time, `react-native-espressif` is not supported on Android for now.
+⚠ `react-native-espressif` is not supported on Android for now, contributions welcome.

 ~~1.
 Open up `android/app/src/main/java/[...]/MainApplication.java`~~
   ~~- Add `import com.reactlibrary.EspressifPackage;` to the imports at the top of the file~~